 Email can be one of the most time-consuming tasks on an entrepreneur’s daily to-do list.
 Right??
 Every day, I like to see how little time I can spend in my inbox.
-I had it down to about two hours a day on a good day, which I was pretty proud of.
-However, at the beginning of the year, I brought on a lovely assistant to help me out here, so I make sure I track half an hour to MAYBE one hour a day to inboxing.
+I was spending about two hours a day, on a good day, which I was pretty proud of.
+However, now I have Rach on my team to help me out here, so I make sure I track half an hour to MAYBE one hour a day to inboxing.

 TEMPLATES!
 You know I love ’em.
 Set up canned responses in Gmail or email templates in Outlook instead of re-typing those messages over and over again.
 Get your hands on my freebie checklist of 28 email templates you need in your creative business.

 Whether you have a foldering system and set up emails to auto-sort, let the platform work for you and automatically sort promos and certain emails.

 Decide that you’ll get in 2 or 3 times a day (I wouldn’t recommend any more!), and crank it out.
 I teach more about this inside my productivity course, but Nancy Ray’s Email Ninja guide is a great place to start if this is hard for you!